kharyuk/activation_sa/ReadMe.md

 # Sensitivity analysis of activations with augmented inputs

 This repository contains source codes and Jupyter notebooks developed under the following study:
-- *P.Kharyuk, S.Matveev, I.Oseledets.* **Exploring specialization and sensitivity of convolutional neural networks in the context of augmentations.**
+- *P.Kharyuk, S.Matveev, I.Oseledets.* **Exploring specialization and sensitivity of convolutional neural networks in the context of simultaneous augmentations.**

 Complementary computational results are available at the corresponding Zenodo repository:
 - https://doi.org/10.5281/zenodo.10499818